 This old cottage has traditional quirks with lots of little steps and a steep staircase to the first floor.

-Bank Cottage is the middle cottage in the row of white traditional cottages and you can park in front of the village hall on the beach below.
+Bank Cottage is the middle cottage in the row of white traditional cottages and you can park on the beach car park below.

 Coverack Bay at high tide.